michaelsballoni/nodelinkdb/README.md

 # nodelinkdb
 Node Link DB, nldb for short, gives you the power of a graph database in your C++ application.\
-As far as nldb goes, being a graph database is nothing fancier than nodes and links and properties.\
+As far as nldb goes, being a graph database is nothing fancier than nodes, links between nodes, and properties on nodes and links.\
 More background on graph databases can be found on [Wikipedia](https://en.wikipedia.org/wiki/Graph_database).

 ## Projects
-The repos root directory is a Visual Studio solution containing the following projects:\
+The repo root directory is a solution that contains the following projects:

 ### nldblib
-The nldblib project is the static library you integrate into your project.\
+The nldblib project is the library you integrate into your project.\
-Include "nldb.h" and it includes everything that you need to use nldblib.
+Include "nldb.h" and it includes everything that you need to use nldblib.\
+Add #pragma comment(lib, "nldblib.lib") with your library directory set up, and you're all set.

 ### nldb
 The nldb project is a command-line proof-of-concept.
 It is not the central project; nldblib is.\
-This project is just for putting the library through its paces with a ready supply of graph data, the file system.
+This project is just for putting the library through its paces with a ready supply of graph data: the file system.

 ### nldbtests
-The nldbtests project contains the unit tests for the project.
+The nldbtests project contains the unit tests for the nldblib project.

 ## SQLite integration
 nldb uses the file-based database SQLite to do the heavy lifting.\
 SQLite is a powerful and easy to use file-based database.
-There is no server; instead, you direct the SQLite API to interact with a file on disk, then you use SQL with the SQLite API directly.\
+There is no server; instead, you direct the SQLite API to use a file on disk, and do database operations using SQL.\
 \
-To get nldb working with SQLite, get the [SQLite amalgamation](https://www.sqlite.org/download.html), get the "C source code as an amalgamation" one.
+To get nldb working with SQLite, get the
+[SQLite amalgamation](https://www.sqlite.org/download.html), get the "C source code as an amalgamation, version ..."
+ZIP.
-Extract it and place the sqlite3.c and sqlite3.h files in a directory named sqlite at the same level as the nodelinkdb directory.
+Extract it, go into the folder, then copy the sqlite3.c and sqlite3.h files into a directory named sqlite at the same level as the nodelinkdb directory.

 ## Building
 With the solution cloned and the sqlite directory set up alongside the solution directory, the solution should then build and you'll have a static library to link against and a test program to experiment with.

 ## Code Walkthrough
 ### Setting Up
 The nldb namespace is used throughout.
-Static classes in this workspace are what you call into from your code.\
+Classes in this workspace are what you call into from your code.\
-First, though, this is a database-driven system, so you'll use the db class, with the constructor that takes the path to the database filename.\
+This is a database-driven system, so you'll use the db class, with the constructor that takes the path to the database filename.\
-Create a db object with the path to the file you want to use.\
+Create a db object with the file path where you want your database.
+A .db extension is common, but none of this code cares.\
 If you're creating a new database call the global function nldb::setup_nldb(db) to initialize the database with the tables.\
 You only call setup_nldb() when you want to set up a new database or reset an existing database to have empty tables.
 It wipes the datbase clean.
 Be careful.

 ### Nodes and Links
 nldb gives you two primary data structures to work with: nodes and links.